 Deadline: Tuesday, March 6

 If you're still dragging your feet on your taxes, it's time to buckle down and make a plan.
 We know it seems daunting, but luckily, you don't have to do everything all at once.
-Our step-by-step guide breaks things down into six weeks' worth of to-dos (hint: that's how long you have until taxes are officially due).
-So take things one at a time and finish ahead of that deadline.
+Take things one at a time and finish ahead of that deadline.
 That's the kind of stress-free tax filing we can get behind.